dlt-science/science-notes/blogs/CCS/ccs.md

  `````{margin} **Atomic Swaps**
 Direct and automatic peer-to-peer (P2P) exchanges of crypto assets on fundamentally different blockchain networks without the use of centralised intermediaries {cite}`miraz2019atomic`.
 `````
 In the Decentralised Finance (DeFi) landscape, interoperability between disparate blockchain networks is paramount for data and value transmission across chains {cite}`mao2022crosschaintech`.
 Cross-chain technology has applications in Decentralised Exchanges (DEXs), cross-platform Decentralised Applications (DApps), tokenised real assets, distributed transaction platforms, etc. The technologies need to enable secure and trustless transactions to prevent reliance on centralised intermediaries.
 To this end, Hash Time Lock Contracts (HTLCs), a form of atomic swaps, are commonly used to achieve cross-chain asset exchange.
 HTLCs and all other atomic swaps have inherent risks associated with them: (1) value fluctuation during the exchange, and (2) high incentives for malicious agents {cite}`reijsbergen2023crocodai`.
 An alternative approach is Packetised Payments (PPs) {cite}`robinson2019stanford`, which implement a series of alternating transactions to achieve cross-ledger exchange.
-This article summarises the recent studies regarding these protocols - unraveling their execution success rate bottlenecks and exploring the proposed solutions {cite}`jiahua2021htlcs` {cite}`jiahua2021pps`.
+This article summarises the recent studies regarding these protocols - unravelling their execution success rate bottlenecks and exploring the proposed solutions {cite}`jiahua2021htlcs` {cite}`jiahua2021pps`.

 ### HTLCs